Project configuration overview

 1. Create a Project to serve as the foundation for your multi-brand setup.

-After configuring Channels and Stores, you can manage brand-specific Category structure, Products, shipping options and other resources.
+After configuring Channels and Stores, you can manage brand-specific Category structures, Products, shipping options, and other resources.

 To learn more about managing multiple brands within a single Project, see our learning module on applying Stores and Channels.